NordAxon/beeblebrox-project-structure/README.md

     │    └── MODEL_Y
     │
     │
-    ├── src                 <- Source code for use in this project.
+    ├── src                 <- Source code to use in this project.
     |    |
     │    ├── __init__.py    <- Makes src a Python module
     |    |